-Ray Manzarek 'Doors' Founding Member Dead at 74
+Ray Manzarek Dead -- 'Doors' Founding Member Dies at 74

 Ray Manzarek -- who co-founded "The Doors" with Jim Morrison in 1965 and played keyboard -- has died, this according to the band's official Facebook page.